MozillaFoundation/foundation.mozilla.org/README.md

 #### S3 and Cloudinary

 Most assets are stored on S3.
-Only BuyersGuide images are hosted on Cloudinary for now.
+Buyers Guide images are hosted on Cloudinary.

 ---